Call me back, please

 Are you looking to sell your house quickly?
 You might be considering companies that buy homes for cash.
 But hold on a minute!
 Before you jump in, let’s take a closer look at these firms and see if they’re really all they’re cracked up to be.

-These companies, often called ‘we buy any house’ firms, do exactly what it says on the tin.
-They offer to purchase your property for cash, usually within a short timeframe.
+These private property buyers offer to purchase your property for cash, usually within a short timeframe.
 Sounds great, right?
 Well, as with most things in life, there’s more to it than meets the eye.

 How Do They Work?